Who Doesn’t love a Barn Sale? Desk Rescue From an Old Barn

 The entire piece was sealed for protection using Kristi Kuehl Pure Home Paint & Finishes Satin Protective Finish.

-For more fabulous desk makeovers make sure to check out Ten Amazing Vintage Desk Makeovers.
+For more fabulous desk makeovers make sure to click here and see Ten Amazing Vintage Desk Makeovers.

 I’ll be sharing this post at these fabulous link parties.